Keep Me Calm

 Calm in my loss or gain;

-6 Calm in the sufferance of wrong,
+4. Calm in the sufferance of wrong,

-Like Him who bore my shame,
+Like Him who bore my shame;

-Calm 'mid the threatening, taunting throng,
+Calm 'mid the threat'ning, taunting throng,

-Who hate Thy holy Name;
+Who hate Thy holy name;

-Which storms assail in vain;
+Which storms assail in vain,

-Moving unruffled through earth's war,
+Moving unruffled thro' earth's war,

-The eternal calm to gain.
+Th' eternal calm to gain.

 Author: Horatius Bonar